If you're a fan of his, you've probably been wondering what it takes to achieve such a killer physique.

 - Biceps: 21 Inch

-He trains every day, except Sundays and Wednesdays, which is reserved for rest and recovery.
+He trains every day, except Sundays and Wednesdays, which are reserved for rest and recovery.

 Branch Warren's week at the gym usually looks something like this: